junxit/us-congress-bills-113/bill.md

     - **(B)** recommendations on implementing peer support networks throughout the Department;
     - **(C)** whether the mental health resources made available under the pilot program for members of the reserve components of the Armed Forces is effective; and
     - **(D)** a full description of the activities and effectiveness of community outreach coordinating teams under the pilot program, including partnerships that have been established with appropriate entities.
-  - **(2)** *Final report* Not later than 90 days after the date on which the pilot program terminates under subsection (e), the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives an update to the report submitted under paragraph (1).
+  - **(2)** *Final report* Not later than 90 days before the date on which the pilot program terminates under subsection (e), the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives an update to the report submitted under paragraph (1).
+- **(e)** *Construction* This section may not be construed to authorize the Secretary to hire additional employees of the Department to carry out the pilot program under subsection (a).
-- **(e)** *Termination* The authority of the Secretary to carry out the pilot program under subsection (a) shall terminate on the date that is three years after the date on which the pilot program commences.
+- **(f)** *Termination* The authority of the Secretary to carry out the pilot program under subsection (a) shall terminate on the date that is 3 years after the date on which the pilot program commences.

+## § 6.
+Collaboration on suicide prevention efforts between Department of Veterans Affairs and non-profit mental health organizations

+- **(a)** *Collaboration* The Secretary of Veterans Affairs may collaborate with non-profit mental health organizations to prevent suicide among veterans as follows:
+  - **(1)** To improve the efficiency and effectiveness of suicide prevention efforts carried out by the Secretary and non-profit mental health organizations.
+  - **(2)** To assist non-profit mental health organizations with the suicide prevention efforts of such organizations through the use of the expertise of employees of the Department of Veterans Affairs.
+  - **(3)** To jointly carry out suicide prevention efforts.
+- **(b)** *Exchange of resources* In carrying out any collaboration under subsection (a), the Secretary and any non-profit mental health organization with which the Secretary is collaborating under such subsection shall exchange training sessions and best practices to help with the suicide prevention efforts of the Department and such organization.
+- **(c)** *Director of Suicide Prevention Coordination* The Secretary shall select within the Department a Director of Suicide Prevention Coordination to undertake any collaboration with non-profit mental health organizations under this section or any other provision of law.

+## § 7.
+Additional period of eligibility for health care for certain veterans of combat service during certain periods of hostilities and war

+Paragraph (3) of section 1710(e) of title 38, United States Code, is amended to read as follows:

+> - **(3)** In the case of care for a veteran described in paragraph (1)(D), hospital care, medical services, and nursing home care may be provided under or by virtue of subsection (a)(2)(F) only during the following periods:
+>   - **(A)** Except as provided by subparagraph (B), with respect to a veteran described in paragraph (1)(D) who is discharged or released from the active military, naval, or air service after January 27, 2003, the five-year period beginning on the date of such discharge or release.
+>   - **(B)** With respect to a veteran described in paragraph (1)(D) who is discharged or released from the active military, naval, or air service after January 1, 2009, and before January 1, 2011, but did not enroll to receive such hospital care, medical services, or nursing home care pursuant to such paragraph during the five-year period described in subparagraph (A), the one-year period beginning on January 1, 2015.
+>   - **(C)** With respect to a veteran described in paragraph (1)(D) who is discharged or released from the active military, naval, or air service on or before January 27, 2003, and did not enroll in the patient enrollment system under section 1705 of this title on or before such date, the three-year period beginning on January 27, 2008.

+## § 8.
+Prohibition on new appropriations

+No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act, and this Act and such amendments shall be carried out using amounts otherwise made available for such purposes.